 Another good group in the IPSC TC last weekend.

-Dean M and Kevin H helped both days.
+The weather was more than passable and almost made you want to be outside but inside is always acceptable.
+Adam B and Winston M helped both days.
 Both have knowledge and team involvement from not only qualifiers but also Provincial and National matches.
 That goes a long ways in providing a broad spectrum to the students.
 I like to have a wider perspective of what IPSC is other than just my take on it.

 These TC classes certify the students for holster use anywhere holsters are used.
 That is a great testament to the quality and trust the IPSC TC provides.
 The class also provides a peek into the world of IPSC and, hopefully, intrigues the students to continue on.